mqnjqrid/drpop/README.md

 <!-- badges: end -->

-The goal of drpop is to provide users doubly-robust and efficient estimates of population size and the variances for a capture-recapture problem.
+The goal of drpop is to provide users doubly robust and efficient estimates of population size and the condifence intervals for a capture-recapture problem.

 ## Installation